donverduyn/react-runtime/README.md

 ### Defining a Runtime

-Create a `App.runtime.ts` file to define a runtime context and a registry of components. `context` and `references` are expected to be exported from every runtime file.
+Create a `App.runtime.ts` file to define a runtime context and a registry of components. `context` and `reference` are expected to be exported from every runtime file.

 ```tsx
 // src/App.runtime.ts